animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 }
 ```

-> **Why do non-mutating operations set `SupportsRestore = true`?** WorkflowForge only compensates when the workflow reports it supports restore, and that's computed from all operations.
-If any operation says `false`, the entire workflow skips compensation.
-So even no-op restore implementations must opt in to enable the saga for the operations that really need it.
+> **Why do non-mutating operations override `RestoreAsync`?** WorkflowForge triggers compensation when any operation that overrides `RestoreAsync` has completed before a failure.
+Even no-op restore implementations (like `MaybeFail` and `SendConfirmationEmails`) should override it so the engine knows they participated in the workflow's compensation chain.

 ---